mourouzidou/mourouzidou/README.md

 - 👋 Hi, I’m @mourouzidou
 - 👀 I’m interested in Bioinformatics and Genomic Analysis
-- 🌱 I’m currently learning R language and Python
+- 🌱 I’m currently using Bash, Python and R language
 - 📫 How to reach me : elenamuruzidu@gmail.com

 <!---